 When starting an application retirement project, you should consider the questions listed below - before you move forward.
 If not addressed, you can end up spending a lot more money, raising your risk and liability, and negatively affecting employee productivity.

 The usual reason for starting an application retirement project is to lower overall cost.
-Keeping a legacy systems updated and operational can be expensive –including keeping personnel available that can actually run it.
+Keeping legacy systems updated and operational can be expensive –including keeping personnel available that can actually run it.
 Take the annual overhead expense of keeping the legacy applications functional and multiply it by 10, 50, 500, or 5000.
-You can imagine the expenses would be astronomical.
+You can imagine these expenses would be astronomical.
 And yes, I have spoken with a company that had a project to retire more than 5000 legacy applications.

 - Does the company anticipate future litigation or have actual litigation where potentially responsive data could be stored and dependent on a legacy application?

 This question is extremely important.
-Your legal department should always be involved in the decision to move forward and when approved, document the legal department’s approval.
+Your legal department should always be involved in the decision to move forward - and when approved - document the legal department’s approval.

 Retiring an application and its data carries risk that many IT people aren’t aware of.
 If the company is currently in litigation or is anticipating it in the future, then the movement of potentially relevant data could cause data loss or corruption, which in the court’s eyes, could amount to destruction of evidence.

 Another risk to be aware of is individual file’s metadata.
 Metadata is as important for eDiscovery as the file content.
 If not migrated correctly, metadata can be altered - risking a destruction of evidence charge.

 - Which legacy systems should be kept operational, and which should be decommissioned?